Harry Knowlman

 about harry knowlman

 Harry Knowlman has long experience in business, engineering, construction, and property.
-Throughout his career he has dealt with legal matters involving contracts, planning, and taxation, as well as business and financial management, employee relationships, and negotiation.
+Throughout his career he has dealt with practical and legal matters involving contracts, planning, and taxation, as well as business and financial management, employee relationships, and negotiation.

-He has been involved with property investment, development, and town planning issues throughout his career, including development application preparation (code and impact assessable, “risksmart”, over-density, and “generally inappropriate”) and submissions on both city and neighbourhood plan changes.
+He was involved with property investment, development, and town planning issues throughout his career, including development application preparation (code and impact assessable, “risksmart”, over-density, and “generally inappropriate”) and submissions on both city and neighbourhood plan changes.
 He has experience with submitter appeals against approvals, and developer appeals against refusals, including in the Planning & Environment Court.
 He has experience negotiating with local authorities and with both friendly and hostile interested parties and neighbours.

 DOWNLOAD CV